inf112-v20/teen_titans/README.md

 ### Multiplayer
 Click "edit run configurations".
 In the upper right corner, check the "allow parallell run" box.
 Run up to 4 iterations of the game.
 First, in one iteration, chose "host game", and enter your name when prompted.
 In the other iterations, choose "join game", enter adress "localhost" when prompted, then enter name when prompted.
 To start the game, all users must select a character.
+Mute 1 of the windows so the music doesnt overlap (if playing on one computer).

 ### Controls
 When in game, use the arrow keys to highlight a card.
 To select the card, press space.